 - Students from all U-M Ann Arbor campus schools and colleges are eligible.

-- The Program is open to sophomores and transfer students — students in their second year of undergraduate studies at the U-M Ann Arbor campus, having completed three full semesters by January.
+- The Program is open to students that have completed three full semesters.
 Special circumstances apply for students who have transferred or are in non-traditional/junior standing.
-You must be on track to graduate no earlier than December of their senior year.
+You must be on track to graduate with at least three full semesters remaining when entering the program.

-The selection committee is comprised of a four-person Graham Sustainability Institute leadership team.
-Each candidate is reviewed by at least three members of the review team.
+The selection committee includes members of the Graham Sustainability Institute leadership team.
+Each candidate is reviewed by at least three reviewers.